Huddersfield Town's 2014/15 Customer Charter

 If you have not purchased match tickets online before and you are already a Season Card holder, you will need to activate your account or if you are not a Season Card holder you will need to register your details and create an account before being able to purchase tickets online.

-We are continuing to implement 'TicketFast', for every Huddersfield Town home fixture throughout the 2013/14 season.
-This system allows supporters to print their purchased tickets at home (rather then collect from the box office or have them posted out).
+We are continuing to implement 'TicketFast', for every Huddersfield Town home fixture throughout the 2014/15 season.
+This system allows supporters to print their purchased tickets at home (rather than collect from the box office or have them posted out).

 Please note that all online sales will be subject to pre-advertised booking fees, although “print at home” tickets incur no booking fee.